 High-intensity interval training (HIIT) is a proven way to shed body fat, enhance cardiovascular conditioning and improve stamina.
 Researchers say exercise intensity is more important than duration when it comes weight control.
 Studies show that even one-minute bursts of intense exercise can have a dramatic impact on weight control over time.

-Ripa started training with Kaiser in 2010 to consolidate her various workouts into one session.
-"She’s much too busy to be running around doing a yoga class at one place and a barre or a spin class in the other," Anna told Shape.
-"So for her, it was mostly about combining all that and getting more cardio into her life, leaning herself out a little."
+Kelly Ripa started training with Kaiser in 2010 to consolidate her various workouts into one session.
+"She’s much too busy to be running around doing a yoga class at one place and a barre or a spin class in the other, so for her, it was mostly about combining all that and getting more cardio into her life, leaning herself out a little," said Kaiser.

-Kaiser said the No. 1 secret for getting Ripa's amazing abs isn't through crunches, but by losing belly fat.
+Kaiser said the No. 1 secret for getting Ripa's amazing abs isn't through crunches, but by losing belly fat, as Examiner has reported.
 "You’re not going to get abs by doing a bunch of crunches," she said.
 "If you want to see your abs, you have to lose fat."

 Kelly, a longtime smoker who kicked the nicotine habit in 2007, became hooked on working out after noticing that regular exercise gave her increased stamina throughout the day.